 There are 13 Constellations in the Zodiac, not 12!

-Why did astrologers leave out Ophiuchus?
-They most likely wanted to divide the zodiac into 12 equal parts to go with a 12 month calendar – nothing wrong with that, but already misleading to modern astronomy!
+- Astrologers most likely wanted to divide the zodiac into 12 equal parts to go with a 12 month calendar – nothing wrong with that, but already misleading to modern astronomy!

 Uh oh, that may screw with your dates a bit more, doesn’t it?